jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 one goal with our heavy weights has been to improve the first-run experience our customers have.

-## Patrick McKenzie

-This quote by Patrick McKenzie sums it up pretty darn well.

-So if you are looking for a place to start with all of this, start with those initial workflows - the things that prove the value of your product and get prospective customers reaching for their wallets.
+Get started creating clear, friendly documentation and energetic screencasts for those initial workflows - the things that prove the value of your product and get prospective customers reaching for their wallets.

-Make sure those have beautiful, friendly documentation or clear, energetic screencasts.

 ## Reminder: Your Time is Valuable